Top local movers for Providence to Fort Wayne moves

 - Fort Wayne is considered to be safer than Providence with a safety index of 59.1 vs Providence’s 50.16.

-- Air quality in Fort Wayne is good, and in Providence it's good.
+- Air quality in Fort Wayne is Good, and in Providence it’s Good.

 - State licensing: The Indiana Department of Transportation (INDOT) regulate movers operating within Indiana and issue moving companies Indiana Households Goods Carriers Numbers.
 Check to make sure prospective movers have one and that it’s up to date.
-Double-check that the moving company is properly licensed before you hire them.
+Make sure the moving company you use has a license before hiring.

 - State regulator: You can check the status of a Indiana moving license through the state’s public utilities commission.

-- Change of address: We suggest filing your USPS change of address form at least one week before your move.
-You'll be able to set your official move date, helping ensure your mail is forwarded correctly to Fort Wayne.
+- Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Fort Wayne without delay.
+You can select your official move date when completing the form.
 Start the process here.

-- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
+- Moving company insurance: State laws differ on mover insurance.
 Opt for Released Value Protection – a budget-friendly choice with no extra cost from movers, though coverage is limited to 60 cents per pound.
 For instance, if a 50-inch TV weighing 25 pounds is lost or damaged, reimbursement is just $15.
-To ensure coverage for your items' full value, discuss alternative options with your chosen moving company or consider third-party insurance providers.
+To ensure coverage for your items’ full value, discuss alternative options with your chosen moving company or consider third-party insurance providers.

 Where to live in Fort Wayne

-With your sights set on City of Churches, these are some of the most popular neighborhoods to consider in Fort Wayne.
+Ready to relocate to City of Churches?
+Here are some of the top neighborhoods to consider in Fort Wayne.

 Best neighborhoods for singles